top of page

 I use the camera facility on my mobile phone to take pictures and videos, for the purpose of recording a child or group of children participating in activities, or celebrating their achievements.
 These images are an effective form of recording children’s progress in the Early Foundation Stage and bring pleasure to the child’s parents, as photos and videos are shared at the end of each day on Tapestry.
 I use an Apple iPhone.
 Images are stored in Photos and Google Photos.
 As I import the photos into each child’s Tapestry journal at the end of the day, I delete all photos of minded children from the Photos and Google Photos on both iPhone and iPad.

 Parents/visitors are kindly asked to refrain from using their mobile telephones whilst in setting or when collecting or dropping off their children.
 Parents/visitors using their phone inside my setting will be asked to finish the call or take the call outside.
 I do this to ensure all children are safeguarded, and the time for dropping off and picking up is a quality handover opportunity where I can share details about your child’s day.
-Parents/visitors are requested not to use their mobile phone, camera, smart watch or any other electronic devices with image and sharing capabilities to take photographs of children in setting.
+Parents/visitors are requested not to use their mobile phone, camera, smart watch, smart glasses or any other electronic devices with image and sharing capabilities to take photographs of children in setting.

 Parents of all children under school age are requested not to allow their child to wear or bring in devices that may take photographs or record videos or voices.
-This includes, but is not limited to smart watches, tablets, game consoles with these capabilities and baby monitors such as Vtech.
+This includes, but is not limited to smart watches, smart glasses, tablets, game consoles with these capabilities and baby monitors such as Vtech.
 This ensures all children are safeguarded and also protects their property as it may get damaged or misplaced.
 Older minded children who have their own mobile phone will have its use restricted/observed.
 All phones will be held by me and if a child wants to make a call, they will be able to request to use their phone.
 They will not be allowed to use the camera facility to take photographs of any minded children.

 By signing your child’s contract to say that you have read and understood policies and procedures for Daisy Dolls, you give permission for me to photograph or video your child/ren whilst in my care.
 These images will only be used in reports sent to parents through Tapestry (your child’s online learning journal), displays in the setting, or blogs on ww.daisydollchildminder.com.
 At no time will I put any images of minded children onto social network sites.
 When posting blogs, on my website, of activities the children and I have enjoyed, I will make sure that any child’s face is obscured, or the photo is edited so a child is only visible by their core and limbs.
 By signing your child’s contract to say you have read and understood policies and procedures for Daisy Dolls, you acknowledge that in videoing children in play; they will regularly identify each other in conversation.
 This will create a situation where a child’s image and name are linked; you also acknowledge that where your child is also on another child’s photograph, but not as the primary person, that may be used in another child’s Tapestry learning journey.
 By signing, you are giving permission for this to happen, understanding that I, Mrs Barrett, am aware of my obligations under The General Data Protection Regulation (GDPR) and will not share these video images with anyone outside of the setting without parental consent from every child in the footage.
 Please see my Privacy Notice, Data Protection Policy and Retention Policy for GDPR.